WilcyWilson/Linux-Tips/README.md

-## Click on the folders to learn about specific topic. <br>
+## Click on the folders above to learn about specific topics.<br>
-### SSH - Basically allows to access Linux PC from Windows PC remotely through Terminal.
+SSH - Protocol that basically allows to access Linux PC from Windows PC remotely through Terminal.